sjinno/normalize-css-z/README.md

 I spent some time experimenting to figure out a reasonable approach to this challenge, and I may have finally found a way to manage the headache of mapping CSS z-index values.

-It's important to note that this approach is quite basic and does not guarantee 100% precision.
-In other words, further stress testing is necessary to ensure the reliability of this implementation.

-Additionally, I haven't done any parameter tuning yet, so there could very well be a more efficient method to achieve this that I haven’t discovered.

 ## Usage

 Run the following Cargo command in your project directory: